-^{}Storage Volumes to be provided in Final Report
+Storage Volumes to be provided in Final Report

-9.9 New settlements and larger strategic sites (Including Bassetlaw Garden Village, Cottam Power Station, HS1, HS7, and HS13)
+9.9 New settlements and larger strategic sites (Including Cottam Power Station, HS1, HS7, and HS13)

-There are several developments of significant size proposed within Bassetlaw District, namely Bassetlaw Garden Village, Cottam Power Station, HS1, HS7, and HS13.
+There are several developments of significant size proposed within Bassetlaw District, namely Cottam Power Station, HS1, HS7, and HS13.
 As these developments are large in size, 5 of which are on greenfield land, and represent a significant change to their respective catchments.
-Each of these sites have specific considerations that are outlined in the relevant site summary tables, however the hydrograph below uses the catchment of Bassetlaw Garden Village to demonstrate the potential changes to hydrology as a result of such development.
+Each of these sites have specific considerations that are outlined in the relevant site summary tables, however the hydrograph below uses the catchment of a previously proposed development in Bassetlaw to demonstrate the potential changes to hydrology as a result of such development.

-Figure 9-3 Pre- and post-development and SuDS hydrographs in the catchment of the unnamed watercourse draining Bassetlaw Garden Village
+Figure 9-3 Example of pre- and post-development and SuDS hydrographs in the catchment of an unnamed watercourse draining a proposed development site

-Figure 9-3 Pre- and post-development and SuDS hydrographs in the catchment of the unnamed watercourse draining shows the hydrograph of the catchment draining Bassetlaw Garden Village in a pre and post development scenario.
+Figure 9-3 Example of pre- and post-development and SuDS hydrographs in the catchment of an unnamed watercourse draining shows the hydrograph of the catchment draining a previously proposed development in Bassetlaw in a pre and post development scenario.
 Without mitigation, peak flows in the unnamed watercourse could increase by up to 70% in the 100-year event, a very significant increase.
 SuDS can help to reduce flood risk by storing excess runoff caused by urbanisation and discharging it slowly.
 The hydrograph above demonstrates how SuDS applied appropriately to development in the catchment could limit peak flows to their current levels and ensure there is no increase in risk downstream as a result of development.